 I simply chose the domain foreclosurephilippines.com for search engine optimization (SEO) purposes.
 A lot of people are actually searching for these keywords using Google, which is probably why a lot of people end up on this site!

-ForeclosurePhilippines.com runs on the self-hosted WordPress blog platform and is powered by the Thesis WordPress Theme.
+ForeclosurePhilippines.com runs on the self-hosted Wordpress blog platform and is powered by the Generatepress wordpress theme.
 Our hosting is provided by

-Dreamhost Hostgator and I got the domain from GoDaddy.
+Dreamhost Hostgator Siteground Kinsta and I got the domain from GoDaddy.

 My goal here is to make investing in real estate in the Philippines a bit easier for fellow real estate investors out there.
 At the very least I want to help make it easier for people to find all available listings of foreclosed properties out there.